-With the soft launch of Open Electricity Market from April 2018, households and businesses in Jurong can choose to buy electricity from a retailer with a price plan that best meets their needs.
-This would involve consumers whose premises have postal codes starting with 60, 61, 62, 63 and 64.
+With the soft launch of Open Electricity Market from 1 April 2018, households and businesses in Jurong can choose to buy electricity from a retailer with a price plan that best meets their needs.
+This would involve consumers whose premises have postal codes starting with 60, 61, 62, 63 or 64.

 Note that consumers who are under the Pay-As-You-Use (PAYU) metering scheme with SP Group can only switch to a retailer after clearing all outstanding arrears owed to SP Group.

 Master-metered account holders can only exercise their choice of electricity provider under the following schemes:

 En-Bloc Contestability Scheme

 Under the En-Bloc Contestability Scheme, the master-metered account holder will buy electricity for the entire premises on behalf of all his tenants.
 The consent of all tenants is required for the master-metered account holder to become contestable under this scheme.

 Note that if any of the tenants subsequently withdraws consent for the master-metered account holder to buy electricity for his premise on his behalf, the contestability status of the master-metered account holder will be revoked.
 All consumers at the premises will revert to buying electricity from SP Group at the regulated tariff as non-contestable consumers.

 Learn more about the En-Bloc Contestability Scheme Guidelines.